-acciente unar m oro agrood apor ••

-Almost Never Rarely Sometimes Usually Almost Always

-0 1 1 2 2

-Great teams m

-member of the team.
-Members leave meetings confident that no one is quietly harboring doubts about whether to support the agreed-to actions.
-According to the assessment results, your team frequently achieves this alignment.
-Most likely, your team has a habit of openly airing doubts or concerns so that people feel a stronger commitment to final decisions.
+Almost Never Rarely Sometimes Usually Almost Always 0 1 1 1 3 3 member of the te no one is quietly the agreed-to ac eam.
+Members lea harboring doubts tions.
+According omplete buy-in fro ave meetings conf about whether to to the assessment alignment Most I ident that support t results, people feel a stronger commitment to final decisions.
 This may allow decisions and plans to take hold more quickly.